w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of placement and appearance of notifications.
 Explain that these notifications must be distinguishable both visually and non-visually.
 Explain that defining the notifications placement and appearance is responsibility of the designer, whereas implementing such notifications is a developer's responsibility.
-* Show examples of different methods to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
+* Discuss different methods to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
 Explain that there needs to be a variety of methods available to allow interaction by different groups of users.
 * Show examples of overlapping notifications.
 Explain that some users may find it daunting to process several notifications at the same time, so a method needs to be defined that allows to prioritize notifications based on their relevance.
 Explain that defining methods to prioritize notifications based on their relevance is a designer's responsibility, whereas implementing the methods is a developer's responsibility.
-* Demonstrate examples of notification processing using assistive technologies, including screen readers and voice assistants.
+* Demonstrate how assistive technologies, including screen readers and voice assistants, process notifications.
 Explain that the notifications may come at a faster pace than the technology is able to process, so users may end up missing information.
 Emphasize that it is good practice to design methods to store the notifications to allow users to check the notifications at their own pace.

 #### Ideas to Assess Knowledge for Topic